alebairos/xfutebol/manual.md

   - If Goal > Defense: Goal is scored.
   - If Defense ≥ Goal: Goalkeeper saves or deflects the shot.

-### 3.8 Long Shoot Action
+### 3.8 Long Shoot Action (Exclusive to Long Experts)
-- **Mechanism:** Shooter's Goal and Strength vs. goalkeeper's Defense and Skill.
+- **Mechanism:** Long Experts can perform a Long Shoot action, using their Goal and Strength.
+This action includes both straight and curved shots.
+  - **Curved Shoot:** Involves choosing an intermediary square for the curve and the final goal square.
+Enhances the ability to score from angles not directly aligned with the goal.
-- **Distance:** The Long Shoot action extends up to 3 times the standard movement range of the piece, aiming at the goal.
+- **Distance:** The Long Shoot action extends up to 3 times the standard movement range of the piece.
 - **Outcome:**
   - If Goal + Strength > Defense + Skill: Goal is scored.
   - If Defense + Skill ≥ Goal + Strength: Goalkeeper saves or deflects the shot.